Business Management Meets Quantum Computing

 Introductory Quantum Integer Programming for the Operations Research/Operations Management community (Cornell, April 2020).

-The research of the Quantum Computing Group (QCG) at the Tepper School focuses on the creation of radically different types of algorithms to optimize complex large-scale industrial problems startlingly faster, with the ultimate desired outcome of commercialized algorithms that are easily accessible for practical application.
+The research of the Quantum Technologies Group (QTG) at the Tepper School focuses on the creation of radically different types of algorithms to optimize complex large-scale industrial problems startlingly faster, with the ultimate desired outcome of commercialized algorithms that are easily accessible for practical application.

-QCG research takes place in three parallel areas:
+QTG research takes place in five parallel areas:

-- Understanding and enhancing quantum speedup: how and why speed is increased, and by how much.
+3. Understanding and enhancing quantum speedup: How and why speed is increased, and by how much.

 Solving Practical Problems